Nicole Hansen @nikkihans President | firstname.lastname@example.org

 Jennifer Tocquigny is responsible for developing and managing social media campaigns for individual clients and feature films.
 She began her career in Hollywood at RKO Pictures where she researched, developed, pitched new projects and designed a development database to track acquisitions and submissions.
 Gigi served as the company representative at Comic-con where she also scouted new properties to acquire.
 Upon leaving RKO, she joined the digital team and later the social enterprise team at Warner Bros.
 There, she developed and managed the social media platform/calendar for the Harry Potter franchise as well as campaigns for a library of over 700 film titles.
 Most recently, she was part of the producing team for the feature-length documentary Landfill Harmonic, which highlights music education, recycling and sustainability in a developing community.
 She also managed the social media campaign for the film’s world premiere at SXSW, where the film took home the Audience Award in the 24 Beats per Second category.
 In conjunction with the film, she has traveled to Kenya, teaching students and promoting female education, and started an after-school music program.
 When she isn’t working, she teaches yoga to youth groups and adult treatment centers to promote mental health.
 She also volunteers with Art of Elysium, working with the creative arts program to help kids craft their art in Los Angeles area hospitals.

-Debra Bailey is one of the co-founders and managers of a grassroots Facebook fan page of nearly 35,000 fans for the Hallmark Channel TV series, When Calls the Heart.
+Debra Bailey was one of the co-founders and volunteer managers of a grassroots Facebook fan page of nearly 65,000 fans for the Hallmark Channel TV series, When Calls the Heart.
 As an admin, Debra has shown her organizational skills and marketing savvy.
 She created events, compiled files from Frequently Asked Questions, and created sponsor lists for members and producers of the show.
 She also made campaigns which encouraged members to tweet their appreciation to the sponsors, who have helped keep the show on the air.

 For fans that were previously not social media savvy, she co-hosted Twitter Tutorials, and taught new members how to Tweet who never had before.
 This led to #Hearties trending on Twitter during each week’s new episodes.
-Debra has also played an integral role in organizing the Hearties Family Reunions, a fan convention featuring the actors and production crew at a weekend convention in Vancouver, with hundreds of devoted Hearties in attendance.
+Debra has also played an integral role in organizing the annual Hearties Family Reunions, a fan convention featuring the actors and production crew at a weekend convention in Vancouver, with hundreds of devoted Hearties in attendance.

 Sustainable Events Coordinator